rcrews/docs-website/cdf-datahub/7.0.2/index.md

 <div style="border: 1px solid #ccc;border-radius: 2px;background: #fed;padding: 1ex 1em;">
 <b>Note</b><br>
-Cloudera Data Flow for Data Hub is available for Technical Preview.
+ is available for Technical Preview.
 Cloudera encourages you to explore these technical preview features in non-production environments and provide feedback on your experiences through the Cloudera Support Portal.